Here are the programs and activities scheduled for November, 2014.

 Hatha Yoga with Nafisa Degani - Tuesdays, 6-7:30 pm and Saturdays, 12:30-2 pm, Rear Lounge

 Hatha Yoga is a branch of yoga which concentrates on physical health and mental well-being.
 Hatha yoga uses bodily postures (asanas), breathing techniques (pranayama), and meditation (dyana) with the goal of bringing about a sound, healthy body and a clear, peaceful mind.
 There are nearly 200 hatha yoga postures, with hundreds of variations, which work to make the spine supple and to promote circulation in all the organs, glands, and tissues.
 Hatha yoga postures also stretch and align the body, promoting balance and flexibility with very slow controlled movements.
 Please bring a yoga mat to the class.

-Greek Language and Culture – 11 Week Class
+Greek Language and Civilization – 10 Week Class - October 4 - December 13

-Yannis Tziligakis a seasoned educator, a native speaker and a friend of Community Church, facilitates this weekly course.
+Yannis Tziligakis (email@example.com) a seasoned educator, a native speaker and a friend of Community Church, facilitates this weekly course.
 Instruction will be personalized according to the level of each individual student.
-Important Texts spanning 3,000 years of history will be used as basis for instruction.
+(A change: No charge for class.)

 We invite you to help the Sai Baba Group feed the hungry on the First Saturday of each month.
 We meet on Forsyth, just south of Houston at 10:45 am.
 Please bring vegetarian food to share with the over 100 people who come.
 This is an outdoor event so dress for the weather.
 For more information contact Valerie Lynch at firstname.lastname@example.org or 212-683-4988, ext.
 19.